 Today I’ll be sharing a conversation I had with brand photographer, Lauren Mudrock along with her top tips for DIY-ing your own brand photos.
-Lauren has been in business for 6 and a half years.
+Lauren has been in business since 2015.
 She has helped international best-selling authors, grammy-level musicians, and international coaches build a more confident, eye-catching online presence.
 (Trust me, you’re not going to want to miss out on this!)

 By including personal elements in your brand photos you can instantly form a connection with your audience.
 They have to know, like, and trust you before they buy from you after all.
 For example, say you’re a big fan of live music:

 “You wear a Black Keys shirt in your photos, your audience might think, “Hey!
 I love the Black Keys, too!
 I like this lady already.”
 Boom.
 Instantly best friends in their mind.”